eonil/editor/README.md

 Rendering part can be a bit awkward.
 Because AppKit animation doesn't fit very well to FRP paradigm.
 Sometimes AppKit views maintain their own states, and such internal states make impossible to write rendering part fully in FRP manner.
 I had to deal with this, and compromised with reality.
-Which means "eventual rendeing".
+Which means "eventual rendering".
 Regardless of how state is configured, view works independently from the state, and can be out-synced from state.
 Anyway view will try to be in-sync as quickly as possible.

 An example of FRMVC is [Elm](https://github.com/evancz/elm-architecture-tutorial).